-One additional ask we have for the board is to formally commit to timelines for transitioning to electric trucks in California.
+In addition, I ask that the board formally commit to timelines for transitioning to electric trucks in California.
 This will send a clear signal that most trucks should become electric by 2040.
-That transition would of course be facilitated by planning for charging stations that will be needed.
-Giving tax credits to fleet purchasers would support this important transition to zero emissions vehicles.

-Like many of California's public health and environmental protection measures, the rule enables job growth, economic savings, and new industry and innovation opportunities while lowering health costs.
-While some industry groups and politicians are asking for a delay our group feels that delay would be irresponsible.
+Like many of California's public health and environmental protection measures, the rule enables job growth, economic savings, and new industry and innovation opportunities while lowering health harms and costs.
+While some industry groups and politicians are asking for a delay the OEA EJC feels that delay would be irresponsible.
 Our health and our climate cannot wait.
 Indeed the current pandemic has highlighted the increased health risks that those breathing polluted air have.
 By enacting this rule California sends a powerful signal to the market, while leading the way for transformation within the freight transportation industry.